tcltk/tcl/doc/markdown/safe.md

 : This command is similar to **interpCreate** except it that does not create the safe interpreter. *child* must have been created by some other means, like [interp create][interp] **-safe**.
 The interpreter name *child* may include namespace separators, subject to the same restrictions as for **interpCreate**.

 **::safe::interpConfigure** *child* ?*options...*?
 : If no *options* are given, returns the settings for all options for the named safe interpreter as a list of options and their current values for that *child*.
 If a single additional argument is provided, it will return a list of 2 elements *name* and *value* where *name* is the full name of that option and *value* the current value for that option and the *child*.
 If more than two additional arguments are provided, it will reconfigure the safe interpreter and change each and only the provided options.
-See the section on **OPTIONS** below for options description.
+See the section on [Options] below for options description.
 Example of use:

     ```
     # Create new interp with the same configuration as "$i0":